nikolmichaelidou/project5Ver2/README.md

 ### How to validate?

 In order to differentiate between a healthy leaf and a leaf with mildew can be done with a simple image study.
+Using a dataset from [Kaggle.com](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) the model will be able to tell the difference between a healthy leaf and a leaf containing mildew.
+The dataset contains over 2100 images.
+A subset of 4208 images from this dataset and saved it to Kaggle dataset directory for more efficient model training.

+* Train data - target: healthy or with mildew; features: all images

 ## Dashboard Design (Streamlit UI)